CodecoolGlobal/battle-ship-in-the-oo-way-war_games/README.md

 ## The story
 Take old time pen&paper classic Battleships to your computer!
-With this version you both boards will be clearly presented and you will be able to focus on taking out this pesky 2-field little bugger.
+With this version both boards will always be clearly presented and you will be able to focus on taking out this pesky, 2-field little bugger.

 ## Specification
 * Game for 2 players
-* Each player can see his board with all information and opponent's board with unhit ships hidden
+* Each player can see his board with all information and opponent's board with un-hit ships hidden
 * Players place the ships themselves before the game
 * There are 5 ships to be placed:
     * Carrier (5 holes)